-DMin Summer Intensive grades are due in the Office of the Registrar no later than August 15.
-Fall Semester grades are due in the Office of the Registrar no later than January 4.
+DMin Summer Intensive grades are due in the Office of the Registrar no later than August 12.
+August DMin grades are due September 28, 2022.
+Fall Semester grades are due in the Office of the Registrar no later than January 5.

-Spring Semester 2021
+Spring Semester 2023

 January

-1 New Year Holiday (Seminary Closed)
+2 New Year Holiday (Seminary Closed)

-4 Offices re-open at 8:00 a.m.
+3 Offices re-open at 8:00 a.m.

-4-8 DMin/MDiv/MTS Intensive Week
+3-6 Master Intensive Week

+3-31 DMin January Intensive Month

-6 Fall Semester grades due by 5:00 PM
+5 Fall Semester grades due by 5:00 PM

-9 Orientation and registration for new students
+7 Orientation and registration for new students

-11-15 MDiv/MTS Intensive Term
+9-13 DMin/Master Intensive Week

 Registration and schedule changes for returning Spring Semester students

-18 Martin Luther King Jr.'s Birthday Observance (Seminary Closed)
+16 Martin Luther King Jr.'s Birthday Observance (Seminary Closed)

-19 First day of classes in Track I
+24 First day of classes in Track I

 Late Registration and Drop/Add period begins

-22 First day of classes in Track II
+27 First day of classes in Track II

-23 Last date for removal of "I" (incomplete) for Fall Semester

-30 End of late registration and Drop/Add Period
+•